galikbence/genome_annotation/README.md

          gmes_petap.pl --soft_mask --ES --evidence hints.gff --cores <number of cores> --sequence genome_of_interest.fasta

   The ouput is a GTF file.
 However, the program can predicting incomplete genes but we are not interesed in these gene models.
 We can filter out using the `filter_genemark.R` scritp that you can find in the [repository](https://github.com/galikbence/genome_annotation/tree/master/scripts).
+Next we should convert GTF into GFF using [gffread](https://github.com/gpertea/gffread).

   You should run GeneMark-ES only once!